TapanManu/cleanloop/README.md

-### CLEANLOOP = WASTE MANAGEMENT + TRAFFIC MANAGEMENT
+# CLEANLOOP

-hybrid of both waste management and traffic management
+Hybrid of both waste management and traffic management protocols and simulations